slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-1/packetizer_raw_output.md

 Clarify Section 9.1 by explicitly stating: 'If neither the M nor O flags in the Router Advertisement header are set and no Prefix Information Option in the RA has the P flag set, then no DHCPv6 information is available.'

+**Severity:** Medium
+  *Basis:* The conflation of the P flag with RA header flags may lead to misinterpretation of its scope, potentially impacting proper implementation.

+**Confidence:** High
 ---